TheSoftwareHouse/cypress-boilerplate/README.md

 After that the desktop application will open where you can select and run desired test suit.

+## Running Cypress from bash script

+There is prepared dedicated script `cypress.sh` that provide running specific kind of tests on desired environment.
+You can run complete test suite but also only tests related to API or UI.
+Just run command with scheme: `./cypress.sh "environment" "typeOfTests"`.
+For example to run complete test suite on develop environment use `./cypress.sh develop` but if you would like to run only UI tests on staging, run `./cypress.sh staging ui`, for API `./cypress.sh staging api`.

 ## Running Cypress in CLI

 To run specific tests using terminal:
 - open `root` folder.
-- use command `$(npm bin)/cypress run --spec 'cypress/integration/sample-test.spec.js'` - you can add in scriptt `cypress: cypress run` and use command `npm run cypress`.
+- use command `$(npm bin)/cypress run --spec 'cypress/integration/sample-test.spec.js'` - you can add in script `cypress: cypress run` and use command `npm run cypress`.

 Examples of usage:
 - to run all tests from testFolder folder use: `$(npm bin)/cypres --spec 'cypress/integration/*'`